compphil2mmae/compphil2mmae.github.io/content/en/event/230306_V_Seidel_Zuerich/index.md

 ---
 title: 'Altruismus und Unparteilichkeit.
-Ein Verhältnisbestimmung'
+Ein Verhältnisbestimmung (Altruism and impartiality.
+A definition of the relationship)'
-subtitle: Vortrag
+subtitle: Lecture
-event: 'Oberseminar von Prof. Dr. Peter Schaber'
+event: 'Advanced seminar byProf.
+Dr. Peter Schaber'
 event_url:

-location: Universität Zürich (CH)
+location: University of Zurich (CH)
 # address:
 #   street: Douglasstraße 24
 #   city: Karlsruhe
 #   postcode: '76133'

-summary: Vortrag im Oberseminar von Prof. Dr. Peter Schaber
+summary: Lecture in the advanced seminar by Prof. Dr. Peter Schaber

 # abstract: Moral theories are supposed to give us systematic answers to the question "What is the morally right thing to do -- and why?".
 There are very many conceivable theories (as answers to this question).
 Philosophical ethics has established a way of dealing with this challenge.
 We classify moral theories according to some common feature (a constitutive property) and try to show that entire *classes* of moral theories do have comparative advantages or disadvantages in virtue of their constitutive properties.
 The debate on consequentialism vs. non-consequentialism fits this description.
 In this paper, I will address a meta-theoretical question -- how should we theorize about moral theories?
 I will sketch a framework to approach this question and argue that the classical divide between consequentialism and non-consequentialism is no longer fruitful and ought to be replaced with a different distinction between structural impartialism and structural partialism.
 I will clarify that distinction and distinguish it (within the meta-theoretical framework) from other useful distinctions.